Jobriath (album)

-Jobriath is the first album by the American glam rock artist Jobriath and was released in 1973.
-The singer/songwriter's first album for Elektra, Jobriath was preceded by a significant promotional campaign, attempting to create an American counterpart to David Bowie.
-The album received positive reviews from critics, but sold poorly upon release.
+Jobriath is the debut studio album by the American rock musician Jobriath.
+Released in October 1973 by Elektra Records, Jobriath was preceded by a significant promotional campaign, attempting to create an American counterpart to David Bowie.
+The album received mostly positive reviews from critics, but sold poorly upon release.
 The album was recorded and co-produced by Eddie Kramer (credited as Edwin H. Kramer).